'Not over yet': NSW flood warnings remain

 Financial relief for flood-affected communities has been extended to six additional local government areas, bringing the total of disaster-declared council regions to 29.

-Federal Emergency Management Minister Murray Watt said the severe weather and flooding would continue to impact many areas of NSW, with numerous evacuation orders still in place.
+Federal Emergency Management Minister Murray Watt said the severe weather and flooding would continue to affect many areas of NSW.

 “The flood waters may be receding in some areas, but we know there are other regions that are still at the emergency stage, where the focus will be on keeping our communities safe,” he said.